 Get involved with the Budget

-- Commission Priority: Identify the vital issues;
+- Commission goal: Identify the vital issues.

 Just as in previous years, once the priorities and indicators are established, the operations of the City are reviewed and resources redirected to bring the strategic vision to life.
 Specific actions, programs, capital purchases, staffing requirements and funding levels are developed in response to the needs identified in the strategic plan.
 The Business Plan is an outgrowth of the strategic priorities, capturing the City’s vision in a quantifiable form, improving decision making, and resource allocation.
 Despite the reduction in revenue due to property tax reform and the economic recession, initiatives in this year’s Business Plan focus on environmental sustainability and focus on assisting our businesses as well as our residents weather the difficult economic times that lay ahead.